 (i).
 What actions can be taken for Cheque Dishonour?

 (ii).
-Steps to be take for filing a Case under 138 of NI Act
+Steps to be taken for filing a Case under 138 of the NI Act

 Step One: The cheque has to be presented to the bank within 6 months of issuance or within the period of its validity.
 In addition, it can be presented to the bank as many times as the drawer instructs the payee to present it.